nekoDroid-OSS/android/README.md

 - A somewhat modern CPU with 12c/24t
 - Atleast 400GB of space

+> [!NOTE]
+> You shouldn't be building as the `root` user.
+If you are, please switch to another to avoid conflicts.

 Anything above this will work great. nekoDroid Build Servers use 128GB RAM and a CPU with 24c/48t.

 ## 1. Make your directories